 Yes!
 If a travel nurse cancels a contract before it starts, the exact details on how to do this will depend on the particular details of your cancellation clause, and all travel nursing contracts are different.
 Generally, you’ll need to provide written notice to your travel nurse agency and recruiter and in some cases, may have to pay a fee.
 To avoid contract cancellations, thoroughly review your travel contract before signing.

-If you find yourself in a position where your services have been canceled or you need to break your travel nurse contract, make sure you communicate your needs and intentions to your nursing recruiter, and don’t be afraid to be honest.
+If you find yourself in a position where your services have been canceled or you need to break your travel nurse contract, make sure you communicate your needs and intentions to your staffing agency and nursing recruiter, and don’t be afraid to be honest.
 Life happens — we're here to help you find the best fit.